skirienko/photos/raw/readme.md

 ================

 1. Put a folder with photos named like '2019-10-25'
 2. Create a file descript.ion in it.
-For Windows use `dir /B > descript.ion`
+For Windows use `dir /B > descript.ion`.
+For POSIX use `ls -1 > descript.ion`
 3. If you have images from different sources you may want to order them by time of creation not by name.
 Use `python3 sortbyexifdate.py` to order by the date from EXIF.
 4. Sometimes photos from different sources may have wrong time settings, so you may need to synchronize their EXIF datetime first.
 Use `change_exif_time.py` script or
 `jhead` utility to do that.